You may eat up to eight hours before your procedure.

 Do not shave the surgery site.

 Take your regular medicines (heart, blood pressure, diabetes or pain medicine) as directed by your doctor with a small sip of water.
 Your doctor will tell you if he or she doesn't want you to take any or all of your regular medicines.
-Do not drink or eat anything else unless your doctor tells you to.

 Follow any specific instructions given by your doctor.
 (For instance, cleansing your skin with a special soap.)